-Memberium's Content Protection Box allows you to protect your content through simple, intuitive means.
+Memberium's Content Protection Box allows you to protect your content simply and intuitively.

-You can protect your content with a combination of various controls - active membership, tags, logged in status of a viewer, and contact IDs.
+You can protect your content with a combination of various controls - active membership, tags, the logged-in status of a viewer, and contact IDs.
 Additionally, you can combine these conditions for more complex protections.

 Once you've determined that a viewer may not view a page, you can then decide how to handle that restricted page.
 You can hide the page as if it doesn't exist, show an excerpt/summary if your theme supports that, or simply redirect the viewer to another page.